 The Last BIG Field Day - another contest, and the biggest event of the year in Ham Radio.

 Podcasting was just getting started then, but I totally missed it.
 YouTube was also getting started, but I didn't think 'video over Internet' was good enough for my stuff, so while I was being progressive in my little niche, I was not riding any media waves.
-But in 2011, I was asked to be a guest-host on a ham show on an emerging technology TV and podcast network called TWiT (This Week in Tech).
+But in 2011, I was asked to be a guest-host on a ham show on a TV and podcast network called TWiT (This Week in Tech) that featured emerging technology.
 Hmmm... podcasting.
 I pivoted my little production company, adopted the name HamRadioNow, and started making my own shows on YouTube in 2012.
-In six years I produced almost 400 episodes (and well over 400 actual shows), and in my humble opinion, I didn't suck.
-Then I turned it all over to my co-host early this year.
+In six years I produced almost 400 episodes, and in my humble opinion, I didn't suck.
+Then I turned it all over to my co-host in early 2018.

 Because...
 I wanted to do this.
 The Triangle Talk Show.